 - respond sensitively to the victim and adopt high standards of confidentiality when dealing with victims and witnesses.

-- offer advice and signposting to appropriate third sector support for witnesses and victims of ASB.
+- offer advice and signposting to appropriate third sector support organisations for witnesses and victims of ASB.

 - develop robust local partnerships and multi-agency working to address ASB through a range of diversionary activities or enforcement action and to share experience and expertise.
-This may include joint working with the Police, local authority services, and participation in local Multi-Agency Risk Assessment Conferences where appropriate to do so, as well as a range of other statutory agencies and other agencies.
+This may include joint working with the police, local authority services, and participation in local Community Safety forums where appropriate to do so, as well as a range of other agencies.